Total enrollment: 1,870

 Medical School Acceptance

-Over the past 10 years, nearly 90% of EMU students who completed EMU’s pre-medical program were accepted into medical school.
+Over the past 10 years, over 80% of EMU students who completed EMU’s pre-medical program were accepted into medical school.

 Future Teacher Employment

 96% of 2013-14 education grads seeking a teaching job were employed as teachers by fall 2014.

 EMU accounting students ranked second in the state behind the University of Virginia for first-time pass rate on all sections of the Certified Public Accountant (CPA) Exam in 2012.